hbedle-subsurface/attribute-selector/README.md

 Neither approach is thoughtful.
 Both are common.

-This tool asks you about your geologic target, your data quality, and your workflow — then recommends a tiered starting attribute set with plain-language explanations of what each attribute measures and why it is relevant to your specific situation.
+This tool asks you about your data conditioning, your geologic target, your data quality, and your workflow — then recommends a preprocessing checklist followed by a tiered starting attribute set with plain-language explanations of what each attribute measures and why it is relevant to your specific situation.

+One thing this tool emphasizes that is often overlooked: **every geometric attribute — coherence, curvature, aberrancy, GLCM texture, nonparallelism — requires structural dip as input.** Computing these attributes without dip-guided windows produces vertically-smeared results that mix geology from different layers.
+The tool flags this clearly before recommending any geometric attributes.

 ---